JD Spicer Zeb Solicitors Banner Image

 Possessing information for terrorist purposes

-Under Section 57 of the Terrorism Act 2000, a person may be charged for possessing an article which gives rise to reasonable suspicion that said possession is for a purpose which is connected to the commission, preparation or instigation is an act of terrorism.
+You can be charged for possessing an article which gives rise to reasonable suspicion that said possession is for a purpose which is connected to the commission, preparation or instigation of an act of terrorism.

 Conspiracy to murder